 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Los Angeles is $4,500 per month, which is around 0% higher than the California average of $4,495.
-And if compared to the national monthly average of $4,000, Los Angeles residential care home cost is 13% higher.
+And as compared to the national monthly average of $4,000, Los Angeles Assisted Living cost is 13% higher.

 Assisted Living rates in Los Angeles and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to Los Angeles in terms of distance is Mount Wilson, where the cost is $4,500, similar to the Los Angeles average monthly assisted living cost.
+The nearest city to Los Angeles in terms of distance is Mount Wilson, where Assisted Living costs around $4,500 per month, The cost is similar to the monthly median Assisted Living in Los Angeles.
 Seniors in Bell Gardens pay an average of $4,500 per month, which is similar to per month what their peers pay in Los Angeles.

 Apart from assisted living, seniors have multiple care options in Los Angeles.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Los Angeles could be the better choice than Los Angeles assisted living care.

 Assisted living communities in Los Angeles are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Los Angeles and lower than more intense medical care options through Los Angeles nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Los Angeles and lower than more intense medical care options through Los Angeles nursing home and memory care facilities in Los Angeles.

 Senior living options with different levels of care available in Los Angeles are: